drone/docs/content/runner/kubernetes/overview.md

 * The command line utility does not support linting, formatting or execution of Kubernetes pipelines.

 * The Kubernetes runner must not be restarted while pipelines are running.
 If you stop or restart the runner while a pipeline is running, it will be stuck in a running state, and the associated Pod must be manually removed.

+* If the pipeline Pod is sitting in a pending state, and waiting to be scheduled for an extended period of time, the Pipeline may appear stuck in the user interface.
+This can be resolved by increasing capacity in your cluster.